ArenKDesai/Aren-s-Notes/Data Ethics & Policy/Public Trust, Institutional Legitimacy, and the Use of Algorithms in Criminal Justice - Duncan Purves & Jeremy Davis.md

 The authors decompose algorithm opacity into four forms:
 1. Proprietary: algorithm code may not be made publicly available
-2. Technical: understanding the code is a specialized skill, and
+2. Technical: understanding the code is a specialized skill that the general public does not possess
+3. Fundamental opa

 ### Quotes